fvmformal/fvm/doc/sphinx/source/examples.rst

 Axi-4 Lite Slave
 ~~~~~~~~~~~~~~~~~

+This example also belongs to the OpenLogic library.
 This Axi Slave has a state machine that is no longer as linear (it has both
 TX and RX) and also has quite a few interfaces.
 This makes writing sequences
 for reuse more important, both in terms of speed and clarity.
 The code snippet